 The Awardee must allow OHFA to perform an on-site inspection of any low-income unit and/or building in the Development through the end of the Period of Affordability.
 This inspection may be separate or in conjunction with any review of tenant files, and will include habitability requirements.

 During programmatic monitoring activities, OHFA shall review Program Awardees’ affirmative marketing, minority outreach, and fair housing activities to ascertain compliance with standards established by HUD’s Fair Housing Office.

+For Homebuyer Assistance funds, for the full period of affordability the assisted homebuyer must live in the HOME unit as their primary residence.
+To ensure that this is the case, the subrecipient must receive an annual copy of the homeowner’s insurance policy showing their mailing address as the same as the property.
+These documentation must be made available to OHFA during programmatic monitoring, and made available upon request.

 OHFA will promptly notify the Awardee in writing if OHFA is not permitted to inspect and review as described in Paragraphs C, D, E, F and G, or otherwise discovers that the Development does not comply with the HOME Regulations.
 In such event, the Awardee will be allowed a correction period to supply missing documentation or to correct noncompliance.